MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

 ## Enable Authenticator passkey using Graph Explorer

-In addition to using the Microsoft Entra admin center, you can also enable Authenticator passkey by using Graph Explorer. **Global Administrators** and **Authentication Policy Administrators** can update the Authentication Methods Policy to allow the AAGUIDs for Authenticator.
+In addition to using the Microsoft Entra admin center, you can also enable Authenticator passkey by using Graph Explorer. **Global Administrators** and **Authentication Policy Administrators** can update the Authentication methods policy to allow the AAGUIDs for Authenticator.

 To configure the policy by using Graph Explorer: